 Need an immersion blender

 The Chufamix Vegan Milker goes back to basics, and while it may look simplistic, it's very efficient.
-After adding water and milk ingredients, you quickly pulverize the ingredients with an immersion blender.
-Then it soaks and filters ingredients simultaneously, which results in creamier, smoother plant milk.
-Alternatively, this can also be used as a strainer in combination with a classic blender.
+After adding water and milk ingredients, you quickly pulverize the ingredients with an immersion blender (not included).
+Then, it soaks and filters ingredients simultaneously, which results in creamier, smoother plant milk.
+Alternatively, this can be used as a strainer in combination with a classic blender.

-It will produce up to 1 liter of milk in just one minute, and then it only takes another minute to squeeze the pulp, which you can eat plain or repurpose in baked goods.
-This device is very versatile and can be used with any nuts, oats, seeds, rice, coconut, and more.
+This model will produce up to 1 liter of milk in just one minute, and then it only takes another minute to squeeze the rest of the liquid out of the pulp with the included mortar.
+The versatile device can be used with any nuts, oats, seeds, rice, coconut, and more.

 Simple to use